 Elmhurst College has five core values that underline all campus programs and activities.
 These are Intellectual Excellence, Community, Social Responsibility, Stewardship, and Faith, Meaning and Values.
 Related to each of these is the College’s goal to create a comprehensive plan for environmental sustainability.

 There are a number of projects happening across campus, including more efficient heating and cooling, printing management systems and arboretum updates.
-Residence Life also offers a Green Living Community for juniors and seniors who wish to foster their passion for sustainable living while sharing the experience with the larger College community.
+Residence Life also offers a Green Living Community for juniors and seniors who wish to foster their passion for sustainable living and share this experience with the larger College community.
 This community is offered through an application process each spring.

 In order to make the biggest impact possible, though, we need your help.
 Below are a number of ideas that you can implement quickly and easily in your room, on your floor and in the dining hall.